Nabanita315/Face-Intelligence-Tasks/README.md

     │   └── task-b.ipynb
     ```
 5. The default dataset paths (`./train`, `./val`) will work as long as you run the notebook from inside the `Task_B` folder.
-6. Change the "val_dir" path with your test dataset path if needed.
+6. Change the "val_dir" path if testing on another dataset.

 ---

+## Evaluation Metrics

+✅ Accuracy

+✅ Precision

+✅ Recall

+✅ F1-score

+✅ Confusion Matrix (for Task A)

+✅ Matching visualizations (for Task B)

 ## Requirements